shawnzhang12/Drum-HIEEEro/README.md

 Step 1.
 Acquire Green Balls that will act as drum heads (eg. tennis balls)\
 Step 2.
 Copy repository and run main.py\
 Step 3.
-Select Song and Difficulty.\
+Select Song and Difficulty\
 Step 4.
-Have fun Drumming!\
+Have fun Drumming!